rcv1k4s/Gradprojects/README.md

 /2D Convolution Contains code developed for work loading purposes to test GPU's

-/Research Notes/ Contains wall i got hit while developing them
+/Research Notes/ Contains notes of problems or errors I faced and solution for them

 /Seperableconvolution/ Contains  transition of caffe weights in to seperable and gaussian